-Viking Grace offers free WiFi that works in the public areas and the cabins.
-The WiFi is not fast but it is good enough for accessing your social media accounts and instant messaging.
+Viking Grace offers free Wi-Fi that works in public areas and cabins.
+The Wi-Fi is not fast but it is good enough for accessing your social media accounts and instant messaging.

 How to Book a Cruise?

 There are two handy ways to book a trip for Viking Grace.
-You can visit Viking Line's website or use Direct Ferries.
+You can visit Viking Line's website or use Ferryscanner.

-We recommend comparing prices with Direct Ferries.
+We recommend comparing prices with Ferryscanner.
 With just a single search, you can see the prices of all cruising companies.